johnascott1/Project1Final/grades/Lab 7 Questions.md

 When your program opens, it should look for a file called `open_tickets.txt`.
 If this file exists, read in this file, and create ticket objects, and store these in the TicketStore object list so the user can see all open tickets.

+Use a static method with this name and arguments.

 ```
     /** Read a file, turn the data into Ticket objects, and return a list of Ticket objects */
-    public LinkedList<Ticket> loadTickets(String fileName) {
+    public static LinkedList<Ticket> loadTickets(String fileName) {
        // TODO implement this method and return a LinkedList of Tickets
     }
 ```

 You don't need to read in the previous resolved tickets, you only need to read the `open_tickets.txt` file

 What happens to ticket IDs when the program is closed and opened?
 Make sure they don't reset to 1 when the user restarts the program.
+Every tickets should always have a unique ID, no matter how many times the program is used.

+You will need to create a second constructor for creating a tickets when the ID is already known.
+Make sure you don't break your mechanism for ensuring unique IDs.